-Jennifer Aniston Is Not “Moving On” With Jake Gyllenhaal Despite Tabloid Report [Debunked]
+Jennifer Aniston Is Not ‘Moving On’ With Jake Gyllenhaal Despite Tabloid Report [Debunked]

 Jennifer Aniston and Justin Theroux announced their separation in February and since then the tabloids have been setting them up with various people in Hollywood.
-One tabloid most recent target has been Jake Gyllenhaal who they claim Jennifer Aniston is “moving on” with.
+One tabloid’s most recent target has been Jake Gyllenhaal who they claim Jennifer Aniston is “moving on” with.
 But Gossip Cop is on the case and they claim that the story is bogus.

-According to Gossip Cop, the tabloid, Closer, is the one that’s reporting that Jake and Jennifer are dating.
+According to Gossip Cop, the tabloid Closer is the one that’s reporting that Jake and Jennifer are dating.

 “It’s no secret Jake’s always adored Jen and the feeling is very mutual, but there’s never been a right time,” the magazine’s reported source said, as reported by Gossip Cop.
 “Jake reached out after Jen’s split and said he’d love to meet up.”